What is the impact of musculoskeletal disorders in the field of engineering?

 In France, MSD issues began to make headlines in the 1990s when a steady increase in the cases of occupational injuries compensated by Social Security were being seen.
 These multifactorial disorders were found, in an overwhelming majority (87%), to have an occupational component.
 The cost to companies amounts to approximately 2 billion euros for the year 2017 through contributions to occupational accidents and occupational injuries.Research showed nearly a third of work stoppages were caused by MSD, for a total of 22 million lost working days.
 Today, if we look at Occupational Health, we cannot ignore the “burn out” (or burnout syndrome) which is increasingly present in Western societies as a symptom of being ill at work; it should be noted that we are also increasingly talking about “boring out” (or burnout syndrome due to boredom).

-Existing some benefits throughout MSD issues in the workplace ?
+Solving MSD issues in the workplace brings many benefits

 Therefore assessing and quantifying MSD hazards in the workplace plays a key role in business efficiency, plus risk prevention means it is possible to transform the cost of MSDs into a performance lever.
 Within industry and manufacturing the focus in the past was on workplace safety; since the 2000s, MSDs have become a very important in the consideration and we now speak of “occupational safety and health” to refer to the various disciplines that aim to eliminate, or at least limit, the harmful effects of work on human beings.